Contact Us

 Read more about my story in MSP Magazine.
 Photo by Caitlin Abrams.

-This all-levels class with award-winning cookbook author Beth Dooley and her son Kip will help you turn farmer’s market baskets into delicious meals that bring joy to your home and support local farmers.
+All-levels class with award-winning cookbook author Beth Dooley.
+Turn farmer’s market baskets into delicious meals that bring joy to your home and support local farmers.

 Beth writes for the Taste section of the Minneapolis-St. Paul Star Tribune, and appears regularly on KARE 11 (NBC) television and MPR Appetites with Tom Crann.
 She co-authored The Sioux Chef's Indigenous Kitchen with Sean Sherman, winner of the James Beard Award for Best American Cookbook.
 Other titles include: Savory Sweet: Preserves from a Northern KitchenIn Winter's Kitchen: Growing Roots and Breaking Bread in the Northern HeartlandMinnesota's Bounty: The Farmers Market CookbookThe Northern Heartland Kitchen and coauthored Savoring the Seasons of the Northern Heartland with Lucia Watson, among other books.